sigasi/sigasi_insights/content/manual/tools.md

 Catching bugs earlier is cheaper than catching them late.
 Traditionally, the first errors are found when the hardware designer decides to run a simulation.
-At this time, the simulator’s compiler tool will detect errors and fail.
+At this time, the simulator's compiler tool will detect errors and fail.
 At Sigasi we think that this is too late.
 Problems should be detected as soon as possible.